Melissa Conrad Stöppler, MD

 Cold knife cone biopsy

 Cone biopsy was once the major procedure used to treat cervical dysplasia, but the other methods have now replaced it for this purpose.
-However, when a physician cannot view the entire area that needs to be seen during colposcopy, a cone biopsy continues to be recommended.
+However, when a physician finds more serious lesions within the endocervix or inner area of the cervix, a cone biopsy continues to be recommended.
 It is also recommended if special sampling is needed to obtain more information regarding certain types of more advanced abnormalities.
 This technique allows the size and shape of the sampling to be tailored.

 Complications of this procedure include postoperative bleeding in 5% of women and narrowing of the cervix.
 Cone biopsy has a slightly higher risk of cervical complications than the other treatments.
 This procedure is occasionally used to treat carefully chosen cases of cervical cancer.

 Hysterectomy is the surgical removal of the uterus.
-This operation is used to treat virtually all cases of invasive cervical cancer.
+This operation is used to treat most cases of invasive cervical cancer.
 Sometimes, a hysterectomy is done to treat severe dysplasia.
 It is also used if dysplasia recurs after any of the other treatment procedures.

 "Patient information: Colposcopy (Beyond the Basics)"